Mikecerc/weatherKit/docs/SOFTWARE_ARCHITECTURE.md

 This document provides in-depth software architecture flowcharts for both the Base Station (dev) and Sensor Package (sensorPackage) microcontrollers.

 ---
+## Base Station Task Summary

+The Base Station runs five concurrent FreeRTOS tasks that work together to receive, process, and display weather data.
+The **LoRa RX Task** continuously listens for incoming packets from the sensor and dispatches them to appropriate handlers—when a weather packet arrives, it queues the data for the **UI Task** to display and notifies the **Weather ACK Task** to send an acknowledgment.
+The **Weather ACK Task** manages the three-way handshake by sending ACKs and retrying if the sensor doesn't confirm receipt.
+The **Config TX Task** monitors for user-initiated configuration changes (from the settings menu) and transmits them to the sensor.
+The **UI Task** receives weather data via a FreeRTOS queue, updates the OLED display, and handles periodic screen refreshes.
+Finally, the **Button Task** polls the two physical buttons, debounces presses, detects short/long presses, and triggers UI navigation callbacks.
+All tasks coordinate through shared mutexes (for LoRa radio access and weather state) and queues (for passing weather data and ACK requests).

+## Sensor Package Task Summary

+The Sensor Package runs three concurrent FreeRTOS tasks focused on data collection and transmission.
+The **Weather TX Task** is the primary workhorse: it periodically reads temperature/humidity from the AHT20 sensor and pressure from the HX710B, packages the data with lightning statistics and current configuration, then transmits it via LoRa.
+After sending, it briefly yields to allow the **LoRa RX Task** to capture the base station's acknowledgment.
+The **LoRa RX Task** listens for incoming CONFIG and WEATHER_ACK packets; when an ACK arrives, it clears the pending lightning data and sends an ACK-ACK to complete the handshake, and when a CONFIG packet arrives, it updates the sensor's operating parameters (interval, power mode) and persists them to NVS flash.
+The **LED Status Task** provides visual feedback—solid green/blue indicates LoRa connectivity (green for real sensors, blue for fake data mode), brief flashes indicate packet sent/received/failed events, and flashing red indicates LoRa offline.
+All tasks share access to the LoRa radio through a mutex and communicate configuration changes through a protected global config structure.

+## LoRa Protocol Summary

+The WeatherKit uses a custom LoRa protocol operating at 433 MHz with a three-way handshake to ensure reliable data delivery.
+Communication begins when the sensor transmits a **WEATHER** packet containing encoded temperature, humidity, pressure, lightning data (strike count, distances, total), current configuration echo, RSSI feedback, and uptime.
+Upon receipt, the base station caches any new lightning strikes as "pending" and responds with a **WEATHER_ACK** packet containing the received RSSI (for adaptive power) and the acknowledged sequence number.
+When the sensor receives this ACK, it clears its pending lightning counts (preventing double-counting) and sends a **WEATHER_ACK_ACK** to confirm the data was committed.
+Only upon receiving this final confirmation does the base station record the lightning strikes to the storm tracker.
+This ensures lightning events are never lost or duplicated even if packets are dropped.
+Configuration changes flow in the opposite direction: the base sends a **CONFIG** packet with update interval, TX power, and flags (adaptive power, high power mode, locate buzzer), and the sensor responds with **CONFIG_ACK** echoing the applied settings.
+The protocol uses sequence numbers to detect duplicates, and the base station implements retry logic with exponential backoff if ACK-ACK is not received within timeout.

+---

 ## System Overview